Gugu-Ming/Cloudflare-DNS-updater/readme.md

     * X_AUTH_EMAIL: Your Cloudflare login email
     * wanted_type: Condition of filtering, leaving wanted DNS record type only.
     * wanted_name: Same as above, but "name" column this time.
-2. Launch main.py, the script will process shits for you.
+2. Run cloudflare_dns_update.py, the script will process shits for you.
-3. Setup loops to mainting the update yourself zzzzzzzzz.
+3. Run cloudflare_dns_update.py at any time you want, or running main() from cloudflare_dns_update.py